Colorectal Cancer: What to Know

 Contact a health care provider if:

-• Your diarrhea or constipation does not go away.
+• Your diarrhea or trouble pooping doesn't go away.

-• You have blood in your stool or in the toilet after a bowel movement.
+• You see blood in your poop or in the toilet.

 • Your bowel habits change.

-• You have increased pain in your abdomen.
+• You have increased pain in your belly.

 Get help right away if:

-• You have increased bleeding from the rectum.
+• You have increased bleeding or bright red blood coming from the rectum.

 This information is not intended to replace advice given to you by your health care provider.
 Make sure you discuss any questions you have with your health care provider.